NilsBirkemeyer/pve-cloudinit-template-builder/README.md

 ## VM IDs

-The script uses fixed VMIDs for each template (one VMID per distribution).
-You should ensure these VMIDs are free on your Proxmox node before running the script for the first time.
+VMIDs are defined per image in `images.json`.
+Ensure the IDs you configure are free on your Proxmox node before running the script.

-If you want to change VMIDs, adjust them in the script (or extend the script to read them from `.env` as well).

 ---